 Getting to Bolzano

-If you’re holidaying other northern Italy destinations such as Venice or Lake Como, consider visiting Bolzano.
+If you’re holidaying in other northern Italy destinations such as Verona, Venice, Lake Garda, Trento or even Lake Como, consider visiting Bolzano.
 The city is easy to fit into your trip plans.
-It’s just 2 to 3 hours away by car, bus or train.
+It’s just 1 to 3 hours away by car, bus or train.

-We recommend parking on the outskirts of the city center.
-The Parcheggio Mareccio is a convenient lot located off Via Claudia de’ Medici with the 13th-century Maretsch Castle as its backdrop.
+The Parcheggio Mareccio is a convenient parking lot located off Via Claudia de’ Medici with the 13th-century Maretsch Castle as its backdrop.
 The castle is now an event center, but tourists can visit when events are not taking place.
 Its tower boasts one of the best views of Bolzano.

-From this lot, you can easily be in the center of Bolzano within a 10-minute walk.
+From this Bolzano parking lot, you can easily be in the city center within a 10-minute walk.
 On your way back to your car, opt for a scenic stroll along the “Meadows of Talvera”, a beautiful park set along the river Talvera.

 Book a Tour from Bolzano to the Dolomites

-In addition to spending time amid Bolzano’s cobblestoned avenues, consider booking a tour of the Dolomites.
-See the options below.
+In addition to spending time strolling Bolzano’s cobblestoned avenues, consider booking a tour of the Dolomites.
+The below tours depart from Bolzano to the Dolomites providing an affordable and convenient way to experience the jaw-dropping natural beauty of South Tyrol.

-The Ötzi photos provided courtesy of South Tyrol Museum of Archaeology.
+The Ötzi photos are provided courtesy of the South Tyrol Museum of Archaeology.

 How lovely this place is!
 I really love how beautiful an colorful the culture and some touch of the history as you discover Bolzano.
 I am really stunned how majestic the mountains are and how beautiful autumn is in Bolzano.
 I love all of the pictures!